ryenus/hsqldb/testrun/sqltool/README.txt

     failures for 3.nsql and 4.nsql only if SqlTool succeeds when executing them.
 I.e., runtests.bash _expects_ SqlTool to fail when executing *.nsql files.

+    Negative test scripts should be small and should fail out as early as possible.
+The reason for this is that if there is an accidental error before the point of your test, the script will fail out early providing a false negative SqlTool exit code, thereby silently missing your test completely.